MaggieWalsh/walsh_and_co/README.md

   * ## Project Research

-    I have worked in and managed a trade paint shop since 2016.
+    I have worked in, and managed a trade paint shop since 2016.
 Having served thousands of customers, I have a good understanding of the expectations people have when it comes to the finish of their homes.

     * ## Research Analysis